 Participating faculty: Sharon Alker, Eunice Blavascunas, Justin Lincoln, Dan Schindler, and Rob Schlegel

 How do humans experience time?
-What approaches do various scientific, humanistic, and artistic disciplines use to measure, record, shape, and manage time?
-Why do physicists, mathematicians, musicians, poets, philosophers, and writers of scriptural texts employ such diverse methods when defining temporal phenomena?
-And how might those definitions, emerging from different cultural contexts, shape the way each of us builds a relationship with time?
-Working to explore these questions, we’ll sharpen and develop our reading, speaking, listening, writing, research, information literacy, and time management skills.
-Sections will be taught by individual instructors, but we will share a common reading schedule and common assignments, and we’ll periodically attend lectures and performances with the whole learning community.
-Texts will include physicist Sean Carroll’s From Eternity to Here: The Quest for the Ultimate Theory of Time, essays by Virginia Woolf and sonnets by John Milton, Ted Chiang’s Stories of Your Life and Others, selected recordings by the Beatles, creation stories from Genesis and the Rig Veda, historical accounts of the role jazz played in the American civil rights movement, a performance by a classical Indian music ensemble, and more.
+That is, how do they perceive it, both as individuals and in the context of their social interactions?
+What approaches do various scientific, humanistic, and artistic disciplines use to measure, segment, and label time?
+How do physicists, mathematicians, poets, and philosophers define temporal phenomena differently, and how do their methods overlap?
+What questions, and what answers about duration, free will, mortality, and the nature of reality emerge from the texts we encounter?
+And how do those questions and answers shape our own?
+We’ll work to explore these questions, to discover a variety of answers to those questions, and to consider and reconsider various arguments in support of those answers.
+In doing so, we’ll sharpen and develop our reading, speaking, listening, writing, research, information literacy, and time management skills.
+Sections will be taught by individual instructors, but we will share a common reading schedule and common assignments, and we’ll periodically attend lectures and group activities with the whole learning community.
+Texts will include physicist Sean Carroll’s From Eternity to Here: The Quest for the Ultimate Theory of Time; scientific articles on humans’ sensory perception of time, sound, and rhythm; readings on the history of chronometry and on the concept of rhythm; Virginia Woolf’s novel Mrs. Dalloway; sonnets by poets of the past and present; selections from Augustine’s Confessions; stories by Ted Chiang; and more.

-Participating faculty: Theresa DiPasquale, Moira Gresham, Doug Scarborough, and Johanna Stoberock
+Participating faculty: Theresa DiPasquale, Moira Gresham, Kirsten Nicolaysen, Johanna Stoberock, and John Stratton